majacQ/sdk/runtime/vm/service/service.md

   // This is provided for the TimelineEvents event.
   TimelineEvent[] timelineEvents [optional];

+  // The new set of recorded timeline streams.
+  //
+  // This is provided for the TimelineStreamSubscriptionsUpdate event. string[] updatedStreams [optional];

   // Is the isolate paused at an await, yield, or yield* statement?
   //
   // This is provided for the event kinds: